ZheniaTrochun/replicated-log/Readme.md

 **This is a toy project for trying out Golang and learning some distributed systems concepts.**

 ## Idea
 Master receives messages via `POST /insert` endpoint.
 It stores message in memory and replicates it to all sentinels.
+Request format: `{"message": string}`

 Sentinels expose `POST /replicate-item` endpoint that stores messages replicated from master (and should be called only by master).
+Request format: `{"id": int, "value": string, "timestamp": int64}`

 All sentinels and master expose `GET /get-all` endpoint that returns list of all stored messages.

 ## Requirements